atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.19476, 39.95096

-- Braille/tactile signage: There *is* Braille/tactile signage.
-Signs state room number and department name (when applicable).
+- Braille/tactile signage: There *is* Braille/tactile signage: Signs state room number and department name (when applicable).
 Restrooms do not have Braille signage.

 ### Building Features